markcheret/human-as-code/README.md

 ## Mission

-The goal is to create a manual of sustainable operation of a human being so that humanity is collaboratively empowered to thrive and reach its full potential.
+The goal is to create a manual of sustainable operation of a human being so that humans collaboratively empower each other to thrive and reach their full potential.

 ## Process